dotnet/docs-maui/docs/user-interface/menu-bar.md

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.

-A menu bar item can consist of the following children:
+A `MenuBarItem` can consist of the following children:

 ::: moniker range="=net-maui-6.0"